Last Updated on

 First, use a gentle face wash and rinse well with lukewarm water.
 Blot, don’t scrub.

-Second, apply a moisturizer made for sensitive skin.
+Second, apply a moisturizer made for rosacea.
 You might also look into medication.

-Third, wear sunscreen to keep ultraviolet radiation from causing a flare-up.
+Third, wear a sensitive skin sunscreen to keep ultraviolet radiation from causing a flare-up.

 Fourth, avoid ingredients that trigger rosacea.
 For example, topical alcohol, menthol, artificial fragrances, salicylic acid, and astringents may cause problems.